Unless you’ve spent the last few years under a rock, chances are you have seen the amazing shots from that swing at the end of the world.

 As a popular backpacker destination, there is no shortage of guys (and girls) showing off trying to get that epic upside-down-no-hands-selfie pose.
 Add an onsite restaurant serving cheap cervezas to the the mix and it seems like a recipe for disaster.

-Despite the appearance of death defying swing, you won’t actually find yourself off the end of a cliff.
+Despite the appearance of death defying swing, and the nickname ‘the death swing’ you won’t actually find yourself off the end of a cliff.
 There is even a seat strap to keep you seated.

 If you do fall the drop is a few metres.
 Unless you are a cat you’ll probably get hurt, but you be seriously injured.

 Like all good stories .
 It’s easy to imagine when looking at these images some poor soul falling to an ill-timed death but to our knowledge there are not recorded swing at the end of the world deaths.
 We even tried applying our limited knowledge of Spanish to search “Casa del Arbol Muerte” but found no proof anyone has died on the swing.